uqlibrary/technology-training/Python/seaborn_intro/seaborn_intro.md

 ![image](https://user-images.githubusercontent.com/118239146/208792986-9115757e-8a78-49da-8da1-dc1adfa20cfe.png)

-Since each data point is plotted on the graph, each can be given the colour directly. seaborn recognises these as categorical variables and assigns corresponding colours (blue and orange are good for a discrete variable).
+Since each data point is plotted on the graph, each can be given the colour directly.
+Seaborn recognises these as categorical variables and assigns corresponding colours (blue and orange are good for a discrete variable).
 Let's see what happens when we instead use **size**.

 ```python
 sns.relplot(data = tips, x = "total_bill", y = "tip", hue = "size", kind = "scatter")